Best Pillows for Back Sleepers: Reviews and Buyer’s Guide

 High-loft pillows are a minimum of 5 inches thick and usually the most suitable for the back sleeping position.
 Side and stomach sleepers are generally uncomfortable on pillows this thick.
 However, in the back sleeping position, they can be the perfect height to promote proper posture.

 Back sleepers with an average build are typically best suited for medium-loft pillows.
-Those with a larger stature will likely find high-loft pillows the most comfortable.
+Those with a larger stature will likely find high-loft options can establish one of the most comfortable pillows.

 We recommend first-time pillow buyers invest in an adjustable pillow because they give you the freedom to customize your pillow based on your needs.
 These pillows allow you to modify the height of the pillow should you ever become uncomfortable.
 Adjustable pillows are helpful for people who aren’t exactly sure what they need in terms of neck support.